Holland Roden: Career

 Roden starred in the HBO comedy series 12 Miles of Bad Road playing Bronwyn.
 In 2008, she played Emily Locke in Lost and Sky in the film Bring It On: Fight to the Finish.
 Between 2008 and 2010, she appeared in guest roles on television series including CSI: Crime Scene Investigation, Cold Case, Weeds, Community, Grey's Anatomy, and Criminal Minds.

 Beginning in 2011, Roden starred in the MTV teen supernatural drama Teen Wolf, where she played Lydia Martin, a popular, intelligent girl at Beacon Hills High School who eventually discovers that she possesses the supernatural abilities of a banshee.
 In 2016, it was announced at San Diego Comic-Con that Teen Wolf would end in 2017 after the completion of its sixth season.
+For her role as Lydia in the final season of Teen Wolf, she won a Teen Choice Award for Choice Summer TV Star: Female.

 On May 25, 2017, Roden was cast as the lead in the third season of Syfy's horror anthology series Channel Zero, titled Butcher's Block.
 She portrayed Zoe Woods, a young woman who struggles with mental illness.
 The show premiered on February 7, 2018.
 On May 31, 2017, Roden was cast as the lead in the Amazon Prime Video horror anthology series Lore, in which she played the role of Bridget Cleary.
 Lore premiered on October 13, 2017.

 On September 12, 2018, Roden was cast in horror film No Escape, which was directed, produced and written by Will Wernick; the film was released on September 18, 2020.
 In March 2019, Roden was cast as Sienna in Jane the Novela, a spin-off of Jane the Virgin.
 The spin-off was not picked up by the network.
 On October 18, 2019, Roden was cast in Escape Room: Tournament of Champions, the sequel to the 2019 psychological thriller film Escape Room; the sequel was released on July 16, 2021.
-On July 30, 2021, Roden was cast in the independent film The Re-education of Molly Singer.
+On July 30, 2021, Roden appeared in the independent film The Re-Education of Molly Singer.

-In September 2021, it was announced that a reunion film forTeen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
+In September 2021, it was announced that a reunion film for Teen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
 The majority of the original cast members, including Roden, were set to reprise their roles.
 The film was released on January 26, 2023.